-MAX4ESSFUN interviews Jonatan Wårdh of Gothenburg University on his collaboration with colleagues at Chalmers University of Technology and the Niels Bohr Institute.
+MAX4ESSFUN interviews Jonatan Wårdh of the University of Gothenburg on his collaboration with colleagues at Chalmers University of Technology and the Niels Bohr Institute.
 The team is working to establish a theoretical framework for the investigation of high-temperature superconductors.

 GOTHENBURG and COPENHAGEN—Advances in neutron diffraction and spectroscopy techniques and instruments will be essential to the advancement of research toward high-temperature superconductors.
 The European Spallation Source (ESS) is building several instruments that are designed to contribute to this very active area of scientific and industrial research.

-Through his PhD work at Gothenburg University, and through the support of the EU's MAX4ESSFUN project, Jonatan Wårdh is helping to establish the theoretical foundations for this future research.
+Through his PhD work at the University of Gothenburg, and through the support of the EU's MAX4ESSFUN project, Jonatan Wårdh is helping to establish the theoretical foundations for this future research.
 Higher temperature superconductors have the potential to significantly advance health care technology, clean energy, transportation technology and fundamental science, research that lies at the core of the ESS scientific mission.

 ESS & MAX IV: Cross Border Science and Society